Yoorse/wave_converter/README.md

-# Header 1 Wave converter for Akai MPC and Roland SP
+# Wave converter for Akai MPC and Roland SP
 Simple Wave Converter using ffmpeg to 44000 with tk gui.
 Mainly coded for use in Linux.

 I have no idea if it can be run in Windows.

-Dependencies:
+## Dependencies:

 - tk
 - ffmpeg